-In last week’s blog post, we talked at length about what exactly inflammation is as well as the role it plays in cardiovascular and oral health problems.
-This week, we’ll examine a few more dangers of inflammation and look at safe, natural ways to combat this common health concern.
+In last week’s blog post, we talked at length about what exactly inflammation is as well as the role it plays in cardiovascular disease.
+This week, we’ll examine other adverse effects of inflammation and look at safe, natural ways to combat this common health concern.

 Does Inflammation Trigger Diabetes?

 We have long known that inflammation plays a significant role in type 1 diabetes.
 It is an autoimmune disorder, in which immune cells attack tissues in the pancreas, resulting in inflammation and eventual destruction of the islet cells that produce insulin.
-Compelling new research now suggests that inflammation is also a player in type 2 diabetes.
+Research now suggests that inflammation is also a player in type 2 diabetes.

-Levels of C-reactive protein (CRP), a marker of inflammation, are often elevated in people with diabetes and those at high risk for diabetes.
+Levels of C-reactive protein (CRP), a marker of inflammation, are often elevated in people who have or are at high risk of developing type 2 diabetes.
 In a landmark German study, researchers enrolled 2,052 men, ages 45 to 74, who had no signs or symptoms of diabetes at the study’s onset and followed them for an average of 7.2 years.
-They found a distinct relationship between elevations in inflammation and risk of diabetes.
-The men with the highest CRP levels were 2.7 times more likely to develop diabetes during the study period as those with the lowest CRPs.
+They found a distinct relationship between inflammation and risk of diabetes.
+The men with the highest CRP levels were 2.7 times more likely to develop diabetes during the study period than those with the lowest CRPs.

 In summary, high-sensitive C-reactive protein and other tests that measure inflammation may allow us to determine who is at greatest risk of developing diabetes and its many complications—and to develop treatment strategies to prevent them from taking hold in the first place.